avanzosc/sale-addons/sale_product_catalog_delivery_lead/README.rst

 ========

 * Adds a **Delivery Lead Time** field (in days) to the product catalog.
-* When a sale order has a catalog assigned and its delivery lead time is greater than 0, every order line takes that value as its lead time.
+* When a sale order line has a catalog assigned and its delivery lead time is greater than 0, the line takes that value as its lead time.
 * When the catalog is empty or its delivery lead time is 0, the line keeps the standard value coming from the product's customer lead time.
-* Assigning or changing the catalog on the order header updates all the lines, and it also works for orders created from the website or through the API (the logic runs in the ``customer_lead`` computation, not in an onchange).
+* Assigning or changing the catalog on the line updates its lead time, and it also works for orders created from the website or through the API (the logic runs in the ``customer_lead`` computation, not in an onchange).

 Configuration
 =============